kdave/btrfs-progs/Documentation/btrfs-qgroup.rst

 clear-stale <path>
-	Clear all stale qgroups whose subvolume does not exist anymore, this is the level 0 qgroup like 0/subvolid.
-Higher level qgroups are not deleted even if they don't have any child qgroups.
+	Clear all stale qgroups whose subvolume does not exist anymore, this is the level 0 qgroup like *0/subvolid*.
+Higher level qgroups are not deleted even if they don't have any child qgroups as they are always created by the user and their deletion should be verified first.

 limit [options] <size>|none [<qgroupid>] <path>
         Limit the size of a qgroup to *size* or no limit in the btrfs filesystem